t3kt/tctrl-max/docs/mapping.md

 # Parameter Mapping

-## Data nodes
+## Controls
-A data node is a value source and/or destination, which can be mapped to parameters.
-There are several types of data nodes, including MIDI controls and sequencers.
-Each data node has defined in a dictionary, and is identified by a unique key.
+A control is a value source and/or destination, which can be mapped to parameters.
+There are several types of controls, including MIDI controls and sequencers.
+Each control has defined in a dictionary, and is identified by a unique key.

-### Data node fields
+### Control definition fields

 | Field | Description |
 | ----- | ----------- |
-| `type` | The type of data node (`midicc`, `sequencer`).
+| `type` | The type of control ("midicc" or "sequencer").
 | `label` | User-friendly label, shown in menus.
-| `device` | Device name, used for MIDI nodes.
+| `device` | Device name, used for MIDI controls.

 ## Mapping definition
 A mapping is a configuration that connects a MIDI input to a parameter.
 Each mapping is